reneesaks/psback/README.md

 Example: `V1.0124__seperated_users_contacts.sql`

-# Testing endpoints in production environment
+# Authentication

 Testing endpoints with JWT can only be done in production environment.
+Authentication attempts are limited by username and IP address because an attacker could reset the remote address counter by logging in to a valid account.

-## Basic information for testing
+## Basic information

 * client: testjwtclientid
 * secret: XY7kmzoNzl100